-- Submit a completed application within the requested timeframe - Attest to the application within the last 180 calendar days - Provide Molina adequate information to prove he/she meets all criteria for initial participation or continued participation in the Molina network.
+- Submit a completed application within the requested timeframe - Attest to the application within the last 180 calendar days - Provide Molina Healthcare adequate information to prove he/she meets all criteria for initial participation or continued participation in the Molina Healthcare network.

-Once the application is received, Molina will complete all the verifications as outlined in the Credentialing Program Policy.
-In order for the application to be deemed complete, the practitioner must produce adequate information to prove he/she meets all criteria for initial participation or continued participation in the Molina network.
-All fields within the application must be completed, all required attachments must be included, detailed explanations must be provided to all affirmative answers on the attestation questions and any additional information requested by Molina must be provided.
+Once the application is received, Molina Healthcare will complete all the verifications as outlined in the Molina Credentialing Program Policy.
+In order for the application to be deemed complete, the practitioner must produce adequate information to prove he/she meets all criteria for initial participation or continued participation in the Molina Healthcare network.
+All fields within the application must be completed, all required attachments must be included, detailed explanations must be provided to all affirmative answers on the attestation questions and any additional information requested by Molina Healthcare must be provided.

 If the practitioner does not provide the information necessary to complete the application process in the time period requested, the application will be deemed incomplete and Molina will discontinue processing of the application.
-This will result in an administrative denial or termination from the Molina network.
-Practitioners who fail to provide proof of meeting criteria or fail to provide a complete credentialing application do not have the right to submit an appeal.
+This will result in an administrative denial or administrative termination from the Molina network.
+Practitioners who fail to provide proof of meeting the criteria or fail to provide a complete credentialing application do not have the right to submit an appeal.

 At the completion of the application and primary source verification process, each credentialing file is quality reviewed to ensure completeness.
-During this quality review process each credentialing file is assigned a level based on specific Credentialing Review Guidelines.
+During this quality review process each credentialing file is assigned a level based on established guidelines.
 Credentialing files assigned a level 1 are considered clean credentialing files and the Medical Director(s) responsible for credentialing has the authority to review and approve them.
 Credentialing files assigned a level 2 are reviewed by the Molina Credentialing Committee.
-The Medical Director has the right to request the Credentialing Committee review any credentials file.
-The Credentialing Committee has the right to request to review any credentials file.